bretdavidson/shallow-dive-deep-learning-c4lse/slides.md

  <img class="img-small" src="images/translate.png"></img>

 ???
-Deep learning is also used for NLP.
+Deep learning is also used for NLP problems like translation and identifying concept similarity within text.

-Machine translation, e.g. translation language from English to French.

-Language modeling.
-Given some text, tell me what the parts of speech are and tell me more about the structure of the text.

-Word embedding.
-Given a word or sentence, can you translate it into a numerical value, which we can compare against a vector of numerical values or other things that have been translated.
-We can use this to explore concept similarity.

 ---
 # Audio processing